-To specify user-specified configuration options for the default memory manager, set QIBM_MALLOC_DEFAULT_OPTIONS=options, where options is a blank delimited list of one or more configuration options.

-If the QIBM_MALLOC_TYPE=DEFAULT environment variable is specified and the C_Quickpool_Init() function is called, the environment variable settings take precedence over the C_Quickpool_Init() function and the C_Quickpool_Init() function returns a -1 value indicating that an alternate heap manager has already been enabled.
+- The default memory manager is enabled by default and can be configured by setting the following - I environment variables: - I QIBM MALLOC TYPE=DEFAULT - | QIBM MALLOC DEFAULT OPTIONS=options - I To specify user-specified configuration options for the default memory manager, set - QIBM_MALLOC_DEFAULT_OPTIONS=options, where options is a blank delimited list of one or more - l configuration options. - If the QIBM_MALLOC_TYPE=DEFAULT environment variable is specified and the C Quickpool Init() - I function is called, the environment variable settings take precedence over the C_Quickpool_Init() - I function and the C_Quickpool_Init() function returns a -1 value indicating that an alternate heap - I manager has already been enabled.

-Configuration Options
+| Configuration Options

-The following configuration options are available:

-MALLOC_INIT:N

-This option can be used to specify that each byte of allocated memory is initialized to the given value.
-The value N represents an integer in the range of 0 to 255.

-FREE_INIT:N

-This option can be used to specify that each byte of freed memory is initialized to the given value.
-The value N represents an integer in the range of 0 to 255.
+- The following configuration options are available: - I MALLOC_INIT:N - This option can be used to specify that each byte of allocated memory is initialized to the given value. - The value N represents an integer in the range of 0 to 255. - I This option is not enabled by default. - FREE INIT:N - I This option can be used to specify that each byte of freed memory is initialized to the given value.
+The - I value N represents an integer in the range of 0 to 255. - I This option is not enabled by default. - Any number of options can be specified and they can be specified in any order.
+Blanks are the only valid - I delimiter for separating configuration options.

-CHUNK_REUSE_MAXSZ:N

-This option can be used to specify the max size in bytes of reusable chunks.
-The value N represents an integer larger than 0.

-Any number of options can be specified and they can be specified in any order.
-Blanks are the only valid delimiter for separating configuration options.
 Each configuration option can only be specified once.
-If a configuration option is specified more than once, only the final instance applies.
-If a configuration option is specified with an invalid value, the configuration option is ignored.
+If a - l configuration option is specified more than once, only the final instance applies.
+If a configuration option - I is specified with an invalid value, the configuration option is ignored.

-''' ADDENVVAR ENVVAR(QIBM_MALLOC_DEFAULT_OPTIONS) LEVEL(JOB) REPLACE(YES) VALUE('')

-ADDENVVAR ENVVAR(QIBM_MALLOC_DEFAULT_OPTIONS) LEVEL(JOB) REPLACE(YES) VALUE('MALLOC_INIT:255 FREE_INIT:0 CHUNK_REUSE_MAXSZ:5242880')

-ADDENVVAR ENVVAR(QIBM_MALLOC_DEFAULT_OPTIONS) LEVEL(JOB) REPLACE(YES)

-VALUE('CHUNK_REUSE_MAXSZ:5242880')

-'''
+| Examples

-The first example represents the default configuration values.
-The second example illustrates all options being specified.
-The third example represents empty chunks larger than or equal to 5 Mb (5242880 bytes) are returned to system immediately.
+- ADDENVVAR ENVVAR(QIBM_MALLOC_DEFAULT_OPTIONS) LEVEL(JOB) REPLACE(YES) VALUE('') - ADDENVVAR ENVVAR(QIBM_MALLOC_DEFAULT_OPTIONS) LEVEL(JOB) REPLACE(YES) - VALUE('MALLOC INIT:255 FREE INIT:0') - The first example represents the default configuration values.
+The second example illustrates all options - l being specified.

-Related functions
+| Related functions

-There are no functions available to enable or specify configuration options for the default memory manager.
+- There are no functions available to enable or specify configuration options for the default memory - manager.
 The environment variable support must be used.